Switch to the postgres user

 server_name = "your.domain.com"

-• Set the database URL in the [db] section to match the database, user, and password you created above.
-For example:
+• Set the database URL in the [db] section to match the database, user, and password you created above, for example:

 [db]